Southern massive stars at high angular resolution. Physical separations and mass ratios: SMASH+ detection limits

 \subsection{Detection maps}

-We use the Monte Carlo detection probability approach of \citet{sana2013}, adapted to relative astrometry methods as in \citet{frost2025}.
-Contrary to \citet{sana2013} and \citet{frost2025} however, we do not draw the mass of primary stars from a given initial mass function but we adopt the distance, primary mass and $H$-band absolute from stars in the \smash\ survey as given in Table~\ref{tab:distance}.
-We simulated 10\,000 mock \smash\ samples, adopting a uniform eccentricity distributions between $e=0.0$ and 0.9, and random orbital orientations in the 3D space.
-At each draw, the central stars are paired with a companion with a mass-ratio $q=M_2/M_1$ drawn uniformly between 0.01 and 1, and we compute the magnitude contrast and projected separation of a random observational epoch.
-These mock observables are then compared to the survey sensitivity curves presented in Fig.~\ref{fig:smash} to decide whether the system would be detected as a binary or not.
-Throughout this process, we assume that companions are all dwarfs, which is probably valid for the majority of the sample.
+We used the Monte Carlo detection probability approach of \citet{sana2013}, adapted to relative astrometry methods as in \citet{frost2025}.
+Unlike \citet{sana2013} and \citet{frost2025} however, we did not draw the masses of the primary stars from a given initial mass function but we adopted the distance, primary mass, and $H$-band absolute magnitude of the stars in the \smash\ survey as given in Table~\ref{tab:distance}.
+Indeed the \smash\ primary masses do not follow a canonical mass function because of the overrepresentation of supergiants in the sample (see Sect.~\ref{sec:mass}).
+We simulated 10\,000 mock \smash\ samples, adopting a uniform eccentricity distribution between $e=0.0$ and 0.9, and random orbital orientations in 3D space.
+At each draw, the central stars were paired with a companion with a mass-ratio $q=M_2/M_1$ drawn uniformly between 0.01 and 1, and we computed the magnitude contrast and projected separation of a random observational epoch.
+These mock observables were then compared to the survey sensitivity curves presented in Fig.~\ref{fig:smash} to decide whether the system would be detected as a binary or not.
+Throughout this process, we assumed that companions are all dwarfs, which is valid for the majority of the sample.

 Figure~\ref{fig:bias} shows the resulting detection probability maps.
-Within the inner and outer angles (approx.\ 0.001 to 8\arcsec), corresponding to orbital periods of about 1.5 month to 10$^5$~yr (equiv.\ semi-major axis of $\sim$1 to 10$^4$~au), the overall detection probability nears 100\%.
-Similarly, the detection probability is also excellent above the contrast limits of $\Delta H \approx 4$ and 8 in the interferometry and adaptive-optics imaging regimes.
-These limits translates to mass-ratio limit of 0.2 and 0.005, respectively.
+The sharp boundaries at orbital periods of about 1.5 months to 10$^5$~yr (equiv.\ semi-major axes of $\sim$1 to 10$^4$~AU) result from the inner and outer working angles of the survey (approx.\ 0.001 and 8\arcsec).
+Within these boundaries, the overall detection probability nears 100\%.
+Similarly, the detection probability is uniformly excellent above the horizontal cut-off defined by the contrast limits of $\Delta H \approx 4$, 5, and 8 in the interferometric, coronagraphic, and adaptive-optics imaging regimes, respectively.
+These limits translate to mass-ratio limits of $q_\mathrm{lim}\approx 0.2$ and 0.005, respectively, with $q_\mathrm{lim}$ values slightly dependent on the luminosity class (Fig.~\ref{fig:BC_H}).